 It’s near the middle of summer, so you and your coworkers probably have some big plans for vacation.
 It seems there’s always friends and family to visit, new places to see, and more adventures to be had.
 Are you completely prepared to comfortably leave work at work?
-Below are tips to take into consideration when you’re getting ready to take off to that villa turquesa cabo in the sun and time off from the office.
+Below are tips to take into consideration when you’re getting ready to take time off from the office.

 1. Bring everyone up to speed.